Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 Liposuction, also known as lipoplasty, lipectomy, or simply lipo, is a surgical procedure through which extra fat cells are sucked out of the body by specific surgical devices.
 If you have unwanted fat in your abdomen, thighs, hips and sides, arms, back, inside the knee, chest, cheeks, chin, neck, legs, and ankles, you can undergo this surgery and enjoy its excellent results.

-Although liposuction is a fast way to reach a fit and beautiful body, it is not a weight-loss surgery and is only suitable for removing local fat deposits.
+Although liposuction surgery is a fast way to reach a fit and beautiful body, it is not a weight-loss surgery and is only suitable for removing local fat deposits.
 Therefore, if you're overweight, you should first lose weight through diet, exercise, or other surgeries (such as gastric bypass surgery) and then contour your body with liposuction.

 Reasons to Undergo Liposuction